tanbt/simple-collaboration/README.md

 ```
 when running each of the commands above, enter its client name.

 From any client, enter "set", then input a string.
-See how the new data is propagated through each node.
+See how the new data is propagated through each node down to other clients.
 ## References
 * [RoutingMetadata](https://github.com/rsocket/rsocket/blob/master/Extensions/Routing.md)
 * [Support TLS](https://stackoverflow.com/questions/58944152/rsocket-not-working-when-secured-with-tls-server-java-lang-unsupportedoperatio)